 - 1 soft hamburger roll, buttered and toasted

-- Condiments and toppings as desired, such as mayonnaise, mustard, shredded lettuce, onions, tomatoes, or pickles
+- Condiments and toppings as desired, such as mayonnaise, mustard, shredded lettuce, onions, tomatoes, and pickles

 - Kosher salt and freshly ground black pepper

-- 1 slice good melting cheese, such as American or homemade melting cheese slices
+- 1 slice good melting cheese, such as American, cheddar, or homemade melting cheese

-Prepare burger bun by laying toppings on the bottom bun.
+Prepare burger bun by laying toppings on bottom half of bun.
 Have it nearby and ready for when your burger is cooked.

 Preheat a large stainless steel sauté pan or skillet over high heat for 2 minutes.
-Place balls of beef in the pan, and smash down with a stiff metal spatula, using a second spatula to add pressure.
-Smashed patties should be slightly wider than the burger bun.
+Place balls of beef in pan and smash down with a stiff metal spatula, using a second spatula to add pressure.
+Smashed patties should be slightly wider than burger bun.

-Season generously with salt and pepper and allow to cook until well-browned and top is beginning to turn pale pink/gray in spots, about 45 seconds.
-Using a bench scraper or the back side of a stiff metal spatula, carefully scrape burger patties from pan, making sure to get all of the browned bits.
+Season generously with salt and pepper and allow to cook until patties are well browned and tops are beginning to turn pale pink/gray in spots, about 45 seconds.
+Using a bench scraper or the back side of a stiff metal spatula, carefully scrape patties from pan, making sure to get all of the browned bits.

-Flip patties and immediately place a slice of cheese over one patty and stack the second directly on top.
+Flip patties and immediately place a slice of cheese over 1 patty, then stack the second directly on top.
 Immediately remove from pan and transfer to waiting burger bun.
 Serve.